Félix Garreta

-Félix Martí Garreta (born 21 April 2004), sometimes known as just Félix, is a Spanish professional footballer who plays as a centre-back for La Liga club Real Betis.
+Félix Martí Garreta (born 21 April 2004), sometimes known as just Félix, is a Spanish professional footballer who plays as a centre-back for Primera Federación club Antequera.

 Professional career

-Garreta is a youth product of Palau-solità i Plegamans, RCD Espanyol, CF Damm and Real Betis.
+Born in Palau-solità i Plegamans, Barcelona, Catalonia, Garreta is a youth product of Palau-solità i Plegamans, RCD Espanyol, CF Damm and Real Betis.
 He began his senior career with the reserves in 2021, and on 28 September 2022 signed a professional contract with the club until 2026.

 Garreta made his first team – and La Liga – debut with Betis on 29 December 2022, starting in a 0–0 home draw against Athletic Bilbao.
 On 4 July 2023, he was loaned to SD Amorebieta in Segunda División for the season.

+On 21 January 2026, Garreta moved to Antequera in the third tier.

 Playing style

 Garreta first played as a winger as a child, before converting to a centre-back.
 He is a left-footed centre-back, noted for his ball-handling, agility and maturity.